dai-shi/waku/README.md

 #### Server-side rendering

 Waku provides static prerendering (SSG) or server-side rendering (SSR) options for layouts and pages including their server _and_ client components.
-Client components are just _also_ hydrated in the browser to support events, effects, etc.
+Client components are then hydrated in the browser to support events, effects, and so on.

 #### Further reading